Answered By: (Online Librarian or covering Librarian) Online Programmes Last Updated: Jun 25, 2018 Views: 1409

 Many academic or professional journals use a system called 'Peer Review' to ensure the quality of published material, this usually involves the review of article submissions by prominent experts or academics within the same subject area.

-Alternatively, you can also search for Peer Reviewed content using the multi-source SCOPUS platform.
+Alternatively, you can also search for Peer Reviewed content using SCOPUS.
 The SCOPUS platform is solely comprised of peer reviewed publications.
-You can search SCOPUS from the left menu 'Quick Search' or E-Resources area of the Library for Online Programmes.
+You can search SCOPUS from the left menu 'Quick Search' or homepage/ E-Resources area of the Library for Online Programmes.